syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 ### Add free text annotation with UI interaction

 You can a add free text annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
-The following steps explains how to add text markup annotation on a text in a PDF.
+The following steps explains how to add free text annotation in a PDF.

 1. Set the `AnnotationMode` property of the SfPdfViewer to `FreeText`.
 It activates the free  annotation mode.
 2. Tap (or mouse down) on a PDF page, where you want to add the free text annotation.
 This will add a text box with a default style and allows you to write your text inline in the Desktop platforms.
 In mobile, a popup will be displayed to write and submit the text.